What You’ll Learn 🎯

 Display type - The user has the option to select either RPM or Time (in seconds) to be displayed when the Shaft center is assigned to the Orbit plot.
 The below images show the difference, the left image displays RPM and the right image displays Time together with the shaft center points:

-In the pictures below the relation between probe locations and the shaft location is illustrated.
-The orbit plot widget illustrates how four different locations will be plotted.
-In location 1 the black shaft is more distant from the proximity probes than in location 3:
+The images below illustrate the relationship between the probe locations and the shaft position.
+The Orbit Plot widget demonstrates how four different positions are plotted.
+In Location 1, the black shaft is farther from the proximity probes than in Location 3:

-In the picture below 6 orbit plots are shown for 6 different bearings.
-This can help with understanding the relationship of the keyphasor dot positions between bearing locations and hereby also to better understand the deflection shape of the rotor shaft.
+In the picture below, six orbit plots are shown for six different bearings.
+This helps illustrate the relationship between keyphasor dot positions across bearing locations, and in turn, provides a better understanding of the rotor shaft's deflection shape.

 Visualization - raw orbit

-Raw orbit, also called Direct orbit, directly plots scaled time-domain data from a pair of orthogonal probes mounted at the same axial position on the rotating machine.
+The raw orbit, also called the direct orbit, plots scaled time-domain data directly from a pair of orthogonal probes mounted at the same axial position on the rotating machine.

-Raw orbit channel group can be displayed on the Orbit plot.
+The raw orbit channel group can be displayed on the Orbit Plot.

 Visualization - average orbit

-Average orbits from different bearings can be displayed on the Orbit Plot in multigraph mode.
+Average orbits from different bearings can also be displayed on the Orbit Plot using multi-graph mode.

-Average orbits from two bearings positioned closely along the shaft length displayed in multi-graph mode on Orbit Plot:
+Below is an example of average orbits from two bearings positioned closely along the shaft length, shown in multi-graph mode on the Orbit Plot:

-Average orbits from two bearings positioned closely along the shaft length displayed in multi-trace mode on 2D graph:
+Average orbits from two bearings positioned close to each other along the shaft length, displayed in multi-trace mode on the 2D Graph:

-Average orbits from two bearings positioned closely along the shaft length displayed in multi-graph mode on 2D graph:
+Average orbits from two bearings positioned close to each other along the shaft length, displayed in multi-graph mode on the 2D Graph:

 Visualization - filtered orbit

-Filtered orbit, also called harmonic orbit, represents the extracted orbit of the order that has been input by the user in the Harmonic list section of the Calculation setup.
+The filtered orbit, also called the harmonic orbit, represents the extracted orbit of the order specified by the user in the Harmonic List section of the Calculation Setup.

-For each harmonic entered into the harmonic list, a separate channel is created:
+For each harmonic entered in the list, a separate channel is created:

-Each created Filtered orbit channel data can be displayed on the Orbit Plot widget.
-As with Raw orbit and Average orbit, the Filtered orbit can be shown in multi-trace and multigraph modes.
+Each created filtered orbit channel can be displayed on the Orbit Plot widget.
+As with raw and average orbits, the filtered orbit can be shown in both multi-trace and multi-graph modes.

-Filtered orbits H1-H4 displayed in multi-trace mode on Orbit plot:
+Filtered orbits H1–H4 displayed in multi-trace mode on the Orbit Plot:

-Filtered orbits H1-H4 displayed in multi-graph mode on Orbit plot:
+Filtered orbits H1–H4 displayed in multi-graph mode on the Orbit Plot:

 Examples of 1X and subsynchronous orbits

-The orbit at the left shows subsynchronous fluid-induced instability.
-Note the multiple key phasor dots because the frequency is not a fraction of the running speed.
+The orbit on the left shows subsynchronous fluid-induced instability.
+Note the multiple keyphasor dots, as the frequency is not a fraction of the running speed.

-The orbit at the right is predominantly 1X.
-The key phasor dots appear in a small cluster indicating dominant 1X behavior
+The orbit on the right is predominantly 1X.
+The keyphasor dots appear in a tight cluster, indicating dominant 1X behavior.

 Visualization - polar plot

-Polar plot is a dedicated widget, featured in the Dewesoft Orbit Analysis module.
-It allows representation of Amplitude, Phase and Speed together with the shaft center on the same display for a comprehensive, single widget overview of the machine operation.
+The Polar Plot is a dedicated widget featured in the Dewesoft Orbit Analysis module.
+It enables the simultaneous representation of amplitude, phase, and speed, along with the shaft center, on a single display—providing a comprehensive overview of machine operation in one widget.

-Each probe has a set of dedicated, corresponding polar plots for each order of extracted filtered/harmonic orbit.
-The polar plots for runup, coastdown and steady state are written into separate channels, depending on the selection of the dropdown Input control, Output channels and visual representation.
+Each probe has a corresponding set of Polar Plots for each extracted order of the filtered (harmonic) orbit.
+Polar Plots for runup, coastdown, and steady-state conditions are written into separate channels, depending on the selection in the Input Control dropdown, output channels, and visual representation.

-The predefined Orbit analysis measurement display comes with a Polar plot widget for each of the used probes per bearing.
-When using OA with a pair of probes this means a pair of Polar plots is autogenerated and each one represents data from one of the probes - Y and X.
+The predefined Orbit Analysis measurement display includes a Polar Plot widget for each probe used per bearing.
+When using Orbit Analysis with a pair of probes, a pair of Polar Plots is automatically generated, with each plot representing data from one of the probes—Y and X.

 Visualization - orbit waveform graph

-The Orbit waveform graph widget plots bearing X and Y sensor displacement data across a user-defined time duration or across a specific number of revolutions.
+The Orbit Waveform Graph widget plots displacement data from the X and Y bearing sensors over a user-defined time duration or a specific number of revolutions.

-Each new tacho key phaser crossing is indicated with a dot in the graph as illustrated below:
+Each new tacho keyphasor crossing is marked with a dot on the graph, as illustrated below:

-When a fixed time duration is selected, then the number of revolutions varies as time goes on, as illustrated above.
+When a fixed time duration is selected, the number of revolutions varies over time, as illustrated above.

-A fixed time duration can be selected by setting the History type parameter to Time.
-You can determine the time duration (Display time) shown in the graph.
+You can select a fixed time duration by setting the History Type parameter to Time.
+Then, specify the desired duration using the Display Time setting in the graph.

-If the History type is set to Revolutions then you can select the number of Revolutions you want plotted.
+If History Type is set to Revolutions, you can choose the number of revolutions you want to display.

-With the History type set to Revolutions, you also have the option to either have an axis with a fixed Revolution count or Angle, or to have a variating Time length on the axis that changes as the revolution speed changes, such that the number of plotted revolutions are kept constant.
+When the History Type is set to Revolutions, you can choose to display the axis with either a fixed revolution count or angle, or with a varying time length that changes as the rotational speed changes—ensuring the number of plotted revolutions remains constant.

 Typical display for orbit analysis